qossmic/deptrac/docs/index.md

 classes from the Repository layer.
 Classes inside the Repository layer may not use any classes from the other two layers.

-You can learn more about the file in the [Depfile reference](depfile.md).
+You can learn more about the file in the [Configuration reference](configuration.md).

 ## Run Deptrac

-Once you have set up the depfile you can run Deptrac to analyse your code and check for violations.
+Once you have set up the config file you can run Deptrac to analyse your code and check for violations.
+If you use the default configuration file, you can type `php deptrac.phar`, otherwise you will need to specify which command and config file should be used.

 ```bash
 php deptrac.phar